Visit Awash National Park by vehicle en route to Harrar and fly back to Addis Ababa.

 The Hyena Men of Harrar have been hand-feeding raw meat and bones to wild hyenas outside the city walls since the 1960s.
-This is quite an experience and unique photo opportunity.
+This is quite an experience and a unique photo opportunity.
 The hyenas have become used to closer contact with humans and will respond to the hyena man’s calls as the sun goes down.

-The square kilometre of the old town centre within the city walls is a vehicle free zone as the 368 alleyways are too narrow and winding.
+The square kilometre of the old town centre within the city walls is a vehicle-free zone as the 368 alleyways are too narrow and winding.
 What a pleasure it is to walk around a lively city with no cars or crazy traffic.
 The narrowest alleyway is known as Peacemaker Alley.
 It has an ingenious purpose.